 Leaving the missing village of Bhuyandar

-Being not in the best level of fitness, we found the trek to Ghangaria to be a real grind.
-Stretching for more than 14 kilometres it went pretty high too, though under no condition, was it a difficult trek.
-Despite getting bone achingly tired, we walked steadfastly refusing the services of porters and ponies and reached the roaring Laxman Ganga river without a pause.
+Being not at the best level of fitness, we found the trek to Ghangaria to be a real grind.
+Stretching for more than 14 kilometers it went pretty high too, though under no condition, was it a difficult trek.
+Despite getting bone aching, we walked steadfastly refusing the services of porters and ponies and reached the roaring Laxman Ganga river without a pause.
 The bridge across the river was completely broken and temporary ones swung and creaked dangerously.
 Slowly complete wilderness inched closer to us and Bhuyandar was officially the last village before huge tracts of dense uninhabited forests began on the other side of the river.
-Bhuyandar, however, was completely destroyed by the 2013 flood and nothing remained of the once bustling large village.
+Bhuyandar, however, was completely destroyed by the 2013 flood and nothing remained of the once-bustling large village.
 Stones and gravel smothered the banks completely and only a few twisted metal bars gave away the site of an erstwhile human habitat.

 Roses, anemones, jasmines, and forget-me-nots